Why Alevere will not help many people to lose weight

 When the body is starved it reacts to the perceived famine by breaking down muscle tissue (among other things).
 This means that weight can reduce significantly but so can muscle mass.

-The muscles contribute to a large percentage of the calories the body uses so fewer muscle cells means fewer calories are used which means more can be stored down the line as fat, once you return to eating a non-starvation based diet.
+The muscles contribute to a large percentage of the calories the body uses so smaller muscles means fewer calories are used which means more can be stored down the line as fat, once you return to eating a non-starvation based diet.

 Does the Alevere diet work?